Types Of Toilets – 25 Types of Toilets

 Toilets cost from slightly over a hundred dollars to thousands of dollars.
 You should therefore look for a toilet that is well within your budget and go for it.

-Although going for the cheapest one is not the best option, you should definitely not break the bank to buy a toilet.
+Although going for the cheapest option is not the best option, you should not break the bank to buy a toilet.
 Toilets can last for many decades when taken good care of.
-You should therefore approach buying a toilet like a long term investment.
+You should therefore approach buying a toilet like a long-term investment.

 Toilet Rough-in

 A toilet rough-in is the distance between the rear finished wall and the center of the toilet drainpipe.
-It is exceedingly important to measure your toilet’s rough-in prior to buy a new toilet lest you buy with a toilet you cannot use.
+It is exceedingly important to measure your toilet’s rough-in prior to buying a new toilet, lest you buy with a toilet you cannot use.

 The standard toilet rough-in is 12 inches but 10 and 14-inch rough-in toilets also exist.
-While measuring the rough-in, be sure to measure from the bathroom wall and not the baseboard.
+While measuring the rough-in, measure from the bathroom wall, not the baseboard.

-If you are buying a corner toilet, the rough-in is the distance between any of the sidewall to the center of the drainpipe.
+If you are buying a corner toilet, the rough-in is the distance between any of the sidewalls to the center of the drainpipe.

 With a rear discharge toilet, the rough-in is measured from the finished floor to the center of the toilet outlet.

-While buying a toilet, it is important to ensure that it will fit into your bathroom and that it will help to complement its décor.
+While buying a toilet, it is important to ensure that it will fit into your bathroom and help complement its décor.
 You can achieve this by playing with colors, either the toilet colors or toilet seat colors.

-Although most people prefer to go with a white toilet, modern black toilets are actually becoming more popular.
-They stand out especially when combined with a sink among other bathroom fixtures.
+Although most people prefer a white toilet, modern black toilets are becoming more popular.
+They stand out, especially when combined with a sink, among other bathroom fixtures.

-If black is too much for you bone is another great color.
+If black is too much for you, bone is another great color.
 Or you could just stick with white.
-Whatever design and color you decide to go with, let you bathroom look amazing whether big or small.
+Whatever design and color you decide to go with, let your bathroom look amazing, whether big or small.

 Toilet Brand

-When it comes to toilet brands, most people think Toto, Kohler or American Standard.
-These are the 3 biggest toilet manufactures and they are not famous for nothing they manufacture great toilets.
+Most people think of Toto, Kohler, or American Standard when it comes to toilet brands.
+These are the 3 biggest toilet manufacturers, and they are not famous for nothing.
+They manufacture great toilets.

-It is however advisable that you cast your net wider and consider other smaller brands that have amazing products too.
-They include Saniflo, Woodbridge, Swiss Madison, Duravit, Glacier Bay, Geberit among others.
+It is, however, advisable to cast your net wider and consider other smaller brands with amazing products too.
+They include Saniflo, Woodbridge, Swiss Madison, Duravit, Glacier Bay, and Geberit.

 Conclusion

-There are definitely many types of toilets and it may be harder to pick the one that you want.
-The best thing is to take your time and do a thorough research to make sure that you end up with a product that you will enjoy using for a long time.
+There are many types of toilets, and it may be harder to pick the one you want.
+The best thing is to take your time and do thorough research to make sure that you end up with a product that you will enjoy using for a long time.